 Perspective from Thomas J. Elpel

-My parents were both native to Montana, and every summer they brought us kids back here to be close to the extended family.
-For those three months each year we were constantly out hiking, fishing, picnicking, camping, and occasionally floating.
-There were no real boundaries at that time.
+My parents were native to Montana, and every summer they brought us kids back here to be close to the extended family.
+For those two or three months each year we were constantly out hiking, fishing, picnicking, camping, and occasionally floating.
+There were no real boundaries.
 Public and private lands flowed seamlessly together through fields, across hills, and down rivers.
 Montana was a wonderland where it seemed that you could hike or fish or camp just about anywhere and private property was not an issue, as long as you didn't abuse it.

-But what we have seen so far is just the "tip of the iceberg" compared to what is coming.
-We can reasonably expect to witness a population explosion across the region from about 100,000 people today to more than a million later this century.
+Unfortunately, what we have seen so far is just the tip of the iceberg compared to what is coming.
+The population of Gallatin County grew to 116,000 people by 2020, with the Bozeman area expected to surge to the size of Minneapolis (425,000 people) by 2060.
+As Bozeman grows, so to does every other community in the vicinity.
+We can reasonably expect to witness a population explosion across southwest Montana to more than a million people later this century.
 While it is true that we cannot turn back the clock to what once was, at least we can give forethought to creating a more desirable future.

 The Jefferson River is a great corridor of wildness and the logical choice for an accessible recreational park.
 The Jefferson River Canoe Trail is our vision to create a better tomorrow for this special part of the world, to insure that the future will be a fun place to live for our children and our children's children.